Applying lemon to your skin may have some benefits but it can also cause irritation and inflammation and may trigger skin conditions.

 Citrus fruits applied topically can also increase your risk of sunburn.
 Never apply lemon before going outside in direct sunlight, and don’t use it for several days before any planned outdoor activities.

 Lemon is highly acidic, and it may be difficult to catch any side effects that start to develop overnight.
-It’s best to start out using the product during the daytime when you can monitor your skin.
+It’s best to start using the product during the daytime when you can monitor your skin.

-Also, leaving lemon on your face overnight isn’t a good option if you have sensitive skin.
+Leaving lemon on your face overnight isn’t a good option if you have sensitive skin.

 - Squeeze a small amount of juice from a fresh lemon onto a cotton ball.
 Gently apply to the desired area of skin using gentle pressure (don’t rub).

 - Once the lemon juice dries, you can continue with the rest of your skin care routine.

 - Start with once daily application, potentially working your way up to twice a day.

 - Discontinue use if you have side effects.

 While the allure of using lemons on your face can be appealing, only small amounts are safe as an occasional spot treatment — if your skin can even tolerate the citrus fruit.